 Common implementation plan problems

-Overcommitment – many options may look like benefits, so it's easier to accept them all than to realistically prioritize resources.
+Over commitment – many options look like benefits, so it's easier to accept them all than to realistically prioritize resources.

 Poorly defined objectives - resulting from not spending enough time on objective setting or trying to make everyone happy by offering them goals that are challenging to implement.

 Bad implementation plan – when writing an implementation plan, you allocate resources to the execution resources and talk to yourself in the future.
-Failing to do any of these can create confusion and missed targets.
+Failing to do any of these create confusion and missed targets, and guide you to wrong direction.

 False approval – challenging to spot before it happens.
-Sometimes one of your team members will pretend to be on board with your plan but harbor some reservation about execution.
+Sometimes one of your team members pretend to be on board with your plan but harbor some reservation about execution and needed action.

 Distraction – a common pitfall.
 For instance, many CEOs are distracted by the "flavor of the month" or a "good idea" they read in the latest article.